-Dr. Bailey joined the Center as Assistant Director in 2011, was named Associate Director in 2015, and was promoted to Interim Director in 2016.
+Dr. Bailey joined the Center as Assistant Director in 2011, designated Associate Director in 2015, named Interim Director in 2016, and then promoted to Director in 2018.
 He has a B.A. in psychology from Providence College and a M.A. in clinical psychology from Connecticut College.
-Chris earned a Ph.D. in counseling psychology from the University of Missouri-Kansas City.
+Chris earned a Ph.D. in counseling psychology from University of Missouri-Kansas City.
 He is a licensed psychologist in Rhode Island.
 Working with undergraduate and graduate students has been a focus for Dr. Bailey in his clinical, research, supervisory, and teaching roles.
-Prior to Roger Williams, his previous counseling center experiences included Rhode Island College, Rockhurst University, Stonehill College, and the University of Missouri-Columbia.
-Dr. Bailey also served in a variety of other settings, including career services, community mental health centers, juvenile probation, a psychiatric hospital, and in residential care with the developmentally disabled.
-His professional interests include administration, college student development, career development, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
+Prior to Roger Williams, his previous counseling center experience included Rhode Island College, Rockhurst University, Stonehill College, and the University of Missouri-Columbia.
+Dr. Bailey also served in a variety of other settings, including career services, community mental health centers, juvenile probation, a psychiatric hospital, and residential care with individuals diagnosed with neurodevelopmental disorders.
+His professional interests include administration, college student development, career psychology, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
 Chris enjoys art, baseball, domestic and international travel, music, science fiction, spirituality, walking, and time with family, friends, and pets.

 Kineret Kandelker, Psy.D.